 Over the years, I have come to believe that best long-term investment strategy is to a great Asset Allocation Plan and leverage a globally diversified investment portfolio consists of low cost passively managed funds that reflect your risk tolerance level and investment time horizon.
 This is a strategy that Larry Swedroe advocates, and you can read it in his book: The Only Guide to a Winning Investment Strategy You’ll Ever Need.

-There are two main parts in this strategy:
+There are two main parts of this strategy:

-- Have an Asset Allocation Plan – The plan should truthfully reflects your risk tolerance level and investment time horizon.
-Make sure you can live with the worst case scenario and that you won’t panic sell.
-If this means moving your money to lower risk investments, then do it.
+- Have an Asset Allocation Plan – The plan should truthfully reflect your risk tolerance level and investment time horizon.
+Make sure you can live with the worst-case scenario and that you won’t panic sell.
+If this means moving your money to lower-risk investments, then do it.

 - Diversify — Spread your investment across different asset classes, sectors, countries, and diversify beyond equities.